TomWagg/cogsworth/docs/pages/learning.rst

             Tutorials <tutorials.rst>

-        Step-by-step guides to using ``cogsworth`` - these are meant to be a gentle introduction to the code
+        Step-by-step guides to using ``cogsworth`` - these are meant to be a gentle introduction to using the code

     .. grid-item-card::